jimasp/behave-vsc/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Before posting an issue, please make sure you read through the [Troubleshooting](https://github.com/jimasp/behave-vsc/blob/main/README.md#troubleshooting) section of the readme**
+NOTE: before posting an issue, please make sure you read through the Troubleshooting section of the readme: https://github.com/jimasp/behave-vsc/blob/main/README.md#troubleshooting

 **Describe the bug**
 A clear and concise description of what the bug is.